 A Matter home will be able to incorporate any smart home device that is Matter certified.
 (The Matter logo on a product will indicate that it’s compatible.)
 You will also be able to set up any Matter device with your controller app, similar to how Apple’s HomeKit works today.
 All this means that when you buy a new product — such as a lightbulb or door lock — if it has a Matter logo, you won’t need to worry about what it works with; it will just work.

 It will also be simpler to set up.
-Amazon’s Frustration-Free setup is part of the Matter spec, explains Chris DeCenzo, principal software development engineer at Amazon Lab126, alongside Matter’s own set-up process.
+Alongside scanning a QR code as you do with HomeKit today, Amazon’s Frustration-Free setup has been added to the Matter spec, explains Chris DeCenzo, principal software development engineer at Amazon Lab126.
 It’s designed to enable a “zero-touch” experience, where you take the device out of the box, plug it in, and it connects to your home automatically, says DeCenzo.

 This doesn’t mean there won’t be manufacturer apps, just that you won’t have to use them for setup.
-Still, in some cases, you will need them to access device-specific features that aren’t available in Matter, and probably to update firmware, although this may happen through Matter.
+You will need them to access device-specific features that aren’t available in Matter, such as energy monitoring for a smart plug, dynamic lighting scenes for smart lights, and options like adaptive lighting in Apple Home.
+You will also likely need them to update firmware, although this may happen through Matter.

 Companies are committing to Matter, but some are still holding a few cards close to their chest.

 Despite the coming together of the big four smart home companies and the general excitement of the early Matter push, the reality is the smart home will still be a divided one.
 Matter may provide a basic standard of interoperability and portability, but companies will still seek competitive advantages.